daniel-nimptsch/demultiplex-scripts/README.md

 Generate FASTA files from a samplesheet (TSV) containing sample names and barcodes.
-The samplesheet should be tab-delimited with the following format: sample name, forward barcode, reverse barcode, forward barcode name, reverse barcode name,forward primer and reverse primer.
-Additionally a patterns file is generated for the use after cutadapts demultiplex of paired-end reads with combinatorial dual indexes.
+The samplesheet should be tab-delimited with the following format: sample name, forward barcode, reverse barcode, forward barcode name, reverse barcode name, forward primer, reverse primer, and primer name.
+Additionally a patterns file is generated for the use after cutadapts demultiplex of paired- end reads with combinatorial dual indexes.
 The patterns file can be used as input with patterns_copy.py.

 positional arguments:
   samplesheet           Path to the samplesheet TSV (default: stdin)